top of page

 5.5.
 Electronic Communications & Consent.
 Member Firm provides express consent to receive electronic communications from Company related to ReadyOps, including but not limited to: (i) automated intake summaries and relay messages; (ii) administrative updates regarding Vendors; and (iii) ReadyOps related educational and marketing materials.
 Member Firm acknowledges that receipt of intake summaries is a core functional component of the Membership.
 Member Firm may manage preferences for non-functional marketing communications at any time via ReadyOps or by contacting Company.

 5.6.
 No System of Record.
 Company is not a system of record.
 Member Firm must export all bid or operational data prior to termination or expiration.
 Company has no obligation to maintain or archive Member Firm data after termination.
+If Member Firm has been granted direct access to any ReadyOps bidding or procurement platform functionality, Company may provide Member Firm with up to fifteen (15) days of limited post-termination access solely for retrieval of available administrative records, after which Company may delete such information without liability.

 6. Membership Fees